-Grace Parraga, Professor and Graduate Chair, Department of Medical Biophysics
+Grace Parraga, Professor, Department of Medical Biophysics

 We are fascinated by the interactions of lung growth and development with lung aging and disease.
 The lungs are central to life so that without optimal lung structure and function, all other systems in humans are compromised and eventually fail.
 Paradoxically, lung abnormalities are expressed “silently” until disease is well-established or irreversible because fundamentally, the respiratory system is over-engineered for day to day tasks.
 This makes detection and a deep understanding of lung disease and its mechanisms extremely challenging.
 We think that lung function can be understood and explained by exploring the interplay between the airways and airspaces as they develop and adapt in response to the external environment.
 Therefore, research in our laboratory is directed towards a detailed understanding of lung structure and function, with an emphasis on the development of human medical imaging tools.
 We describe this in more detail at: www.imaging.robarts.ca/~gep.

 Can imaging measurements of smoking-related lung disease be used to predict patient outcomes?

 We are developing MRI-based measurements of asthma and COPD to better understand disease and to track patients over time and in response to treatment.
 This will help us understand why some patients do better than others.